Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Methodology

-Besides, it may also affect other passengers' travel time.
-All passengers in the red-dashed square may be affected.
-Passengers at station $a_1$ and $a_5$ who queue behind the orange passenger may have additional waiting time if the vehicle that $M_{hkr}$ used is full after departure (under the simulation results of $\boldsymbol{\tilde{f}}$), because the increase of one flow in $\tilde{f}_{hkr}$ will occupy the one capacity for these waiting passengers, and one of them have to board the next bus (i.e., wait for one more headway).
-Mathematically, let $V_{hkr}^{b}$ be the set of vehicles that $M_{hkr}$ board at station $b$, adding an additional passenger to $M_{hkr}$ means we have one more passenger board in one of the vehicles in $V_{hkr}^{b}$.
-Let $\mathbbm{1}_{\{\text{Full}_v^b\}}$ be an indicator of whether vehicle $v$ is full or not after departure from station $b$, then the total increase in system travel time for passengers queuing behind $M_{hkr}$ is:
+First of all, the system travel time is increased by $T_{hkr}^{\text{A}}(\boldsymbol{\tilde{f}})$ due to the increase in the flow amount.
+Note that considering the marginal calculation, we ignore the impact of the added passenger on the increase in $T_{hkr}^{\text{A}}(\boldsymbol{\tilde{f}})$.
+Besides, all passengers in the red-dashed square may experience higher travel times.
+Passengers at station $a_1$ and $a_5$ who queue behind the green passenger may have additional waiting time if the train that $\mathcal{M}_{hkr}$ used is full after departure (under the simulation results of $\boldsymbol{\tilde{f}}$), because the increase of the flow by one in $\tilde{f}_{hkr}$ will occupy one available capacity for these waiting passengers, and one of them will have to board the next train (i.e., wait for one more headway).
+Denote the total increase in system travel time for passengers queuing behind $\mathcal{M}_{hkr}$ as $T_{hkr}^{\text{Q}}(\boldsymbol{\tilde{f}})$.
+The detailed calculation of $T_{hkr}^{\text{Q}}(\boldsymbol{\tilde{f}})$ is shown in \ref{sec_sim_TQ}.

-where $ B_{hkr}$ is the set of all boarding stations of $M_{hkr}$ (in this example, $a_1$ and $a_5$). $W_v^b$ is the headway of vehicle $v$ at station $b$.
-The sum over all vehicles is because we do not specify the exact vehicle that the additional passenger will board, and thus take the average over all vehicles.
-In this example, since there are two boarding stations for $M_{hkr}$ ($a_1, a_5$), the total travel time increase is approximately two headways if the vehicles are full.

-For passengers waiting at stations where $M_{hkr}$ are on-board (referred to as on-board stations, e.g., station $a_2$), adding one flow to $\tilde{f}_{hkr}$ reduces the available capacity when the vehicle arrives at the on-board stations.
-And the queuing passengers at the on-board stations may not be able to board due to the reduction of capacity.
-Specifically, if a vehicle is full when it departs from an onboard station under flow pattern $\tilde{\boldsymbol{f}}$, adding one flow to $\tilde{f}_{hkr}$ makes one passenger waiting at the on-board station unable to board his/her original boarded vehicle.
+For passengers waiting at stations where $\mathcal{M}_{hkr}$ are already on-board (referred to as on-board stations, e.g., station $a_2$), adding one flow to $\tilde{f}_{hkr}$ reduces the available capacity when the vehicle arrives at these on-board stations.
+The queuing passengers at the onboard stations may not be able to board due to the reduction of capacity.
+Specifically, if a vehicle is full when it departs from an onboard station under flow pattern $\tilde{\boldsymbol{f}}$, adding one passenger to $\tilde{f}_{hkr}$ makes one passenger waiting at the on-board station unable to board his/her original boarded vehicle.
 And the system travel time is increased by one headway for each of these onboard stations.
-Mathematically, let $O_{hkr}^v$ be the set of all on-board stations for $M_{hkr}$ and vehicle $v \in V_{hkr}^{b}$.
-For example, for vehicles in Line 1, $O_{hkr}^v$ will be $a_2$, $a_3$, and $a_4$.
-Then the travel time increase for passengers waiting at on-board stations is:
+Denote the travel time increase for passengers waiting at on-board stations as $T_{hkr}^{\text{O}}(\boldsymbol{\tilde{f}})$.
+The detailed calculation of $T_{hkr}^{\text{O}}(\boldsymbol{\tilde{f}})$ is shown in \ref{sec_sim_TO}.